 Here Are The Best Bumper Plates

-In this article, you’ll learn what to look for when purchasing bumper plates and the benefits of training with bumpers instead of metal plates.
+In this article, you’ll learn what to look for when purchasing bumper plates and the benefits of training with bumpers instead of metal and traditional iron plates.

 What To Look For When Purchasing Bumper Plates

-Bumper plates, also called “bumpers”, are Olympic sized weighted plates made with thick rubber.
-The material of the plate makes dropping and bouncing your barbell on the floor safe.
+Bumper plates, also called “bumpers”, are Olympic sized weighted plates made with thick virgin rubber.
+The material of the bumper plate makes dropping and bouncing your barbell on the floor safe.

 When you go to buy, keep these 3 things in mind:

 - Durability- Most of the wear and tear on these comes from putting on and taking off a bar, and from dropping on floor.
-Most bumpers are durable because they are one piece molded rubber or metal.
+Most bumpers are durable because they are one-piece molded virgin rubber or metal.
 Be cautious of multi-piece assembly bumpers, however there are exceptions.

 - Warranty- How long does the company guarantee the equipment for?
 Can you get a new set if yours don’t hold up?
 They should come with at least a one year warranty.